Skip to main content

 Dynamics Past

 Dynamics Past for me was the 20 year battle that Dynamics SL and Dynamics GP slugged out from 1980 to 2000.
 Dynamics SL, then called Solomon IV, was put on the map in 1985 when then product reviewer from Price Waterhouse, Pat Fitzhenry blessed Solomon with "Editor's Choice".
 Dynamics GP, or Great Plains at the time was always a serious competitor despite their lack of depth in the project accounting area and development tool area.
-They won lots of deals due to their rigorous standards for testing their code-it was usually very clean with only ...
+They won lots of deals due to their rigorous standards for testing their code-it was usually very ...

 FREE Membership Required to View Full Content: